-For my entire career as a yoga instructor I have been pretty allergic to common limitations that are put on yoga as a physical and spiritual practice.
+For the entirety of my career as a yoga instructor, I have been pretty allergic to the common limitations that are put on yoga as a physical and spiritual practice.
 I recognize the lineage of yogic traditions in relation to meditation, and as a basic value system to improve your overall happiness.
 I also agree with a good deal of the conventional yoga wisdom involving the movement systems of the body and the merits of alignment, specifically in Ashtanga, Iyengar and Hatha yoga.
 Bikram...not so much, but I'll get to that later.

 If yoga is the union of mind and body as well as body and spirit, then how can you apply this to what you are doing?
 Let's consider a couple of elements that can be applied to this idea.